bradley-woods/tech230-vagrant-intro/README.md

     > **Note:** The line at the top starting with a shebang (`#!`) tells the operating system which interpreter to use when executing the remainder of the script.
 In this case, it is 'bash'.

-3. All we need to do now is run the command `vagrant up` and it should automatically provision our VM with an nginx web server and start it.
+3. All we need to do now is run the command `vagrant up` and it should automatically provision our VM with an Nginx web server and start it.
 We can see the server is running in the terminal due to the `sudo systemctl status nginx` command as shown below.

     ![Terminal showing running server](images/server_running.png)

-    Alternatively, if we enter the IP address '192.168.10.100' in our browser, the nginx welcome page should be displayed.
+    Alternatively, if we enter the IP address '192.168.10.100' in our browser, the Nginx welcome page should be displayed.

 ## Additional Vagrant Commands